Elephanta Caves: Shiva slaying Andhaka

 The panel in the northwest side of the cave, on the wall near west entrance and the Linga shrine (see 7 in plan), is an uncommon sculpture about the Andhakasura-vadha legend.
 It shows Bhairava, or Virabhadra, a ferocious form of Shiva killing the demon Andhaka (literally, "blind, darkness").
 The relief is much ruined below the waist, is 3.5 m high and posed in action.
-Though a relief, it is carved to give it a three dimensional form, as if the ferocious Shiva is coming out of the rocks and impaling Andhaka with his trident.
+Though a relief, it is carved to give it a three-dimensional form, as if the ferocious Shiva is coming out of the rocks and impaling Andhaka with his trident.

 Bhairava's headgear has a ruff on the back, a skull, and a cobra over the forehead, and the crescent high on the right.
 His facial expression is of anger, the conviction of something he must do, and one in the middle of the action.
 The legs and five of the eight arms are broken, attributed to Portuguese vandalism.
 The smaller broken image Andhaka is seen below Bhairava's image.
-Also depicted in his right hand is the symbolic weapon that Shaiva mythology states Shiva used to kill the destructive elephant demon.
+Also depicted in his right hand is the symbolic weapon that Shaiva scriptures states Shiva used to kill the destructive elephant demon.
 A hand holds a bowl to collect the blood dripping from the slain Andhaka, which Shaiva legend states was necessary because the dripping blood had the power to become new demons if they got nourished by the ground.
 Furthermore, the artwork shows ruined parts of a male and two female forms, figures of two ascetics, a small figure in front, a female figure, and two dwarfs.
 The uppermost part shows flying apsaras bringing garlands.